By: Vincent Totino

 Getting everything you need from your mobile network?

-A mobile carrier, also known as a phone carrier, is a wireless service provider that supplies cellular connectivity to mobile devices, such as smartphones and tablets.
-Mobile carriers manage the infrastructure required for wireless communication, including cell towers, base stations, and network equipment.
-Your mobile carrier is the company you pay (usually monthly) for your cell phone service.
+A mobile carrier, also known as a phone carrier or cellular company, is a mobile network operator (MNO) that supplies cellular connectivity to mobile devices, such as smartphones and tablets.
+These carriers manage the infrastructure needed for cellular communication, including cell sites, radio signals, and network equipment that allow your phone to make phone calls, send texts, and access the internet.

 There are several major wireless carriers in the United States.
 The most well-known (and widely used) include: